Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Enumerating jumps

 We continue like this, using the fact that every ramification jump of a subgroup of $G_1(P)$ is a ramification jump of $G_1(P)$ as well \cite[Proposition IV.2 p.
-62]{SeL}, and get that all integers $-v_{Q_{i+1}}(f_{c_{i}+1})$ are indeed jumps of $G_1(P)$.
+62]{SeL} and get that all the positive integers $-v_{Q_{i+1}}(\bar{f}_i)$ are indeed jumps of $G_1(P)$.

 Are there more jumps of the ramification filtration?
-By construction $\ker \rho_{c_1}=G_1(P)$ and $\ker \rho_{c_1}$ has at least $n$ (this number equals the number of representation jumps) lower ramification jumps from part (\ref{A}).
-If the number of the ramification jumps was strictly greater than $n$, then some of the Galois groups $\ker \rho_{c_i}/\ker \rho_{c_{i+1}}$ should had more than one lower ramification jumps, something impossible from the computations done above. \end{proof}
+By construction $\ker \rho_{c_1}=G_1(P)$ and $\ker \rho_{c_1}$ has at least $n$ lower ramification jumps, since $n$ is the number of representation jumps and by (i) every representation jump gives rise to a lower ramification jump.
+If the number of the ramification jumps was strictly greater than $n$, then some of the Galois groups $\ker \rho_{c_i}/\ker \rho_{c_{i+1}}$ should have more than one lower ramification jump which is impossible from the computations done above. \end{proof}

-\begin{corollary} The number of jumps of the ramification filtration equals the number of jumps of the representation filtration and moreover the orders of these groups are equal: